rehandg/TASK_2-Phishing-Email-Analysis/README.md

 IF we go along with the flow and enter the account details then our account will be stolen.

-#5.Grammar errors and Threating TONE: the email has various mistakes and errors in sentences and address everything in a Threatning manner.
+#5.Grammar errors and Threatening TONE: the email has various mistakes and errors in sentences and address everything in a Threatening manner.

 "Your password is due to expire in 3 days."